betula/node-shared/README.md

 **cleanup**

 Clean all cached dependency instances.
-Its needed for testing.
+It's needed for testing.
 Has no parameters.

 ```javascript
 // ...